leandromoreira/ffmpeg-libav-tutorial/README.md

 > CODEC is an electronic circuit or software that **compresses or decompresses digital audio/video.** It converts raw (uncompressed) digital audio/video to a compressed format or vice versa.
 > https://en.wikipedia.org/wiki/Video_codec

-But if we chose to pack millions of images in a single file and called it a movie, we might ending up with huge file.
+But if we chose to pack millions of images in a single file and called it a movie, we might end up with a huge file.
 Let's do the math:

 Suppose we are creating a video with a resolution of `1080 x 1920` (height x width) and that we'll spend `3 bytes` per pixel (the minimal point at a screen) to encode the color (or [24 bit color](https://en.wikipedia.org/wiki/Color_depth#True_color_.2824-bit.29), what gives us 16,777,215 different colors) and this video runs at `24 frames per second` and it is `30 minutes` long.